 The estimate for the second payment must be equal to the total liability for the year of assessment.
-Should a taxpayer underestimate his or her tax liability, an understatement penalty may be levied (refer to 11 for further detail).
+Should a taxpayer underestimate his or her tax liability, an understatement penalty may be levied [refer to Interpretation Note 1 (Issue 2) dated 30 March 2016 "Provisional Tax Estimates" for further detail].

-The tax payable on the estimated taxable income for the year of assessment must be determined by applying the rate of income tax applicable to that amount of taxable income by making use of the statutory rates or by using the tax tables that are available in the reference guide available on the SARS website www.sars.gov.za.
+The tax payable on the estimated taxable income for the year of assessment must be determined by applying the rate of income tax applicable to that amount of taxable income by making use of the statutory rates or by using the tax tables that are available in the IT-PT-AE-01-G01 Guide for Provisional Tax 2016.
 Employees' tax, any foreign taxes paid or proved to be payable by the provisional taxpayer to the government of another country, and any provisional tax already paid during that year of assessment, can be deducted from the estimated provisional tax that is payable for the relevant provisional tax period.